nishantraghuvanshi/notion-clone/README.md

 - Use of sonner library for a toaster.(pop up)

 - {!!id} -> turns this into a boolean expression.
 Basically this will return true or false based on if their is id or not.

+- [documentId] method to index the notes pages and its use.
+Basically square brackets make it dynamic.

+- Skeleton is basically to show like an outline of a thing that is going to load.